Abertillery

-Abertillery (/ˌæbərtᵻˈlɛəri/; Abertyleri) is a town and a community of the Ebbw Fach valley in the historic county of Monmouthshire, Wales.
-Following local government reorganisation it became part of the Blaenau Gwent County Borough administrative area.
+Abertillery (/ˌæbərtᵻˈlɛəri/; Abertyleri) is a town and community in Blaenau Gwent County Borough, Wales.
+It is located in the Ebbw Fach valley, and the historic county of Monmouthshire.

 The surrounding landscape borders the Brecon Beacons National Park and the Blaenavon World heritage Site.
 Formerly a major coal mining centre the Abertillery area was transformed in the 1990s using EU and other funding to return to a greener environment.

 Situated on the A467 the town is 15 mi north of the M4 and 5 mi south of the A465 "Heads of the Valleys" trunk road.
 It is about 25 mi by road from Cardiff and 47 mi from Bristol.

 According to the 2011 Census, 4.8% of the ward's 4,416 (212 residents) resident-population can speak, read, and write Welsh.
 This is below the county's figure of 5.5% of 67,348 (3,705 residents) who can speak, read, and write Welsh.